cnlohr/espwebc3/README.md

  * Potentially use CNLohr's IP stack for way lower latency back-and-forth comms.
  * Make sure entire system + user applicaiton to fit into bottom 1MB of flash.
  * Have libraries for working with lots of devices.
+ * Support other RISC-V devices.

+## How you can help

+* If someone can mock-up what the GUI could look like notionally.
+* If someone could frame up how we can diagram out how the system would fit together.
+* If someone can work on getting an emulator setup working for RV32.
+* If someone can work on adding a `-m32` feature for TinyCC's riscv-gen.c.
+* If someone can work on getting TinyCC compiling for WASM.